-When choosing between public and private cloud deployments, the cost of each option will inevitably play a huge role in a business owner’s decision.
-Usually, the first solution many small businesses turn to is the public cloud.
+When choosing between public and private cloud deployments, the cost will inevitably play a huge role in a business owner’s decision.
+Usually, the first solution many small businesses use is the public cloud.

-The public cloud environment is, initially, a good way to cut IT spending because it offers on-demand computing services for small-to-medium sized businesses that need the flexibility to scale their IT operations up or down at a moment’s notice.
-Public cloud services providers (CSPs) are also responsible for the management and maintenance of data centres, which is a great feature for companies that lack the resources to run their own infrastructure.
+Initially, the public cloud environment is an excellent way to cut IT spending because it offers on-demand computing services for small-to-medium-sized businesses that need the flexibility to scale their IT operations up or down at a moment’s notice.
+Public cloud services providers (CSPs) are also responsible for managing and maintaining data centres, which is a great feature for companies that lack the resources to run their infrastructure.

 But even if you’re not a big-name company, evidence suggests that private cloud solutions may make more financial sense.